mercadopago/devsite-docs/guides/gateway/advanced-payments/process-payments.en.md

 ## Split payments in Gateway mode with deferred capture

-Below is an example of payment in Gateway mode with direct capture, using the Advanced Payments REST API.
+Below is an example of payment in Gateway mode with deferred capture, using the Advanced Payments REST API.

 ### Request
 ```curl